-Local firefighter charged with solicitation of a minor
+Former local firefighter charged with solicitation of a minor

 Matthew Allen Patterson, 31, was arrested Dec.
 23 at around noon, according to booking records.
-Patterson was a volunteer with the Wilson County Emergency Management Agency.
+Patterson previously worked for the Wilson County Emergency Management Agency.
+He was hired to work full-time for WEMA in 2006, and in 2015 he requested to be moved to part-time work.
+In November, Patterson resigned from all employment with WEMA.

 Detectives with the sheriff’s office stated that they were given an investigative lead from the United States Department of Homeland Security involving the possible solicitation of a minor.

-Homeland Security agents revealed that the person they believed to be the offender was a Gladeville resident and volunteer firefighter, based on evidence that had been obtained.
+Homeland Security agents revealed that the person they believed to be the offender was a Gladeville resident and firefighter, based on evidence that had been obtained.

 Detectives with the sheriff’s office continued to work the investigation, resulting in the arrest last week.
 Patterson is charged with one count of solicitation of a minor.